The Wise Artist: What It Takes to Complete the Work

 “He who knows how to sublime the Stone philosophically, justly deserves the name of a philosopher, since he knows the Fire of the Wise, which is the only instrument which can work this sublimation.
 No philosopher has ever openly revealed this Secret Fire, and this powerful agent, which works all the wonders of the Art: he who shall not understand it, and not know how to distinguish it by the characters whereby it is described, ought to make a stand here, and pray to God to make it clear to him; for the knowledge of this great Secret is rather a gift of Heaven than a Light acquired by the natural force of reasoning; let him, nevertheless, read the writings of the philosophers; let him meditate; and, above all, let him pray: there is no difficulty which may not in the end be made clear by Work, Meditation, and Prayer.”

-I have read this passage many times, and each time it moves me because it points to a part of the journey that work or study cannot guarantee.
-Yes, one must read, work, meditate, observe, and remain devoted to the work in front of him.
+I have read this passage many times, and it moves me more deeply each time because it points to a part of the journey that work or study cannot overcome.
+Yes, one must read, work, meditate, observe, and remain devoted to the work.
 But Eudoxus says openly that knowledge of the Secret Fire can only come as “a gift of Heaven.”

 “The Sixth Key teaches the Multiplication of the Stone, by the reiteration of the same operation, which consists but in opening and shutting, dissolving and coagulating, imbibing and drying; whereby the virtues of the Stone are infinitely augmentable.”